 “I’ve faced a lot of challenges throughout this journey,” Frederick-Loomis said.
 “Racism, financial hardships, not being sponsored, body image issues, mental and physical distress, just to name a few, but it also helped me grow and appreciate the life I’ve been given.”

-Along with a GoFundMe page, Frederick-Loomis has her own nonprofit, The Pricilla E. Frederick Foundation, host a morning radio show and does her podcast with her husband as co-host.
+Along with a GoFundMe page, Frederick-Loomis has her own nonprofit, the Pricilla E. Frederick Foundation, hosts a morning radio show and does her own podcast with her husband as co-host.